-- Once the clone is no longer used, flexVDI can delete it to make room for new clones for the next uses.
+- Once the desktop is no longer used, flexVDI Manager can delete it to make room for new desktops for the next users.

 Preparing a template

-From that moment, the Guest can not be started directly, and can be cloned.
+From that moment on, the Guest cannot be started directly, and can only be cloned.

 Creating a Desktop Policy